 If there is no synthetic hair added on the root or it is just a very tiny piece of it, and the natural hair isn’t extremely thick, knotless braids would look more scalpy.

 Personally, I don’t like that look, so if you also dislike that, you need to have good communication with your braider or check their portfolio and make sure you don’t get an unwanted style.

 Knotless braids can look really full, and they can also be done by blending all the synthetic hair with the natural one from the beginning of the braid.

 You Have to Take Them Off

 I know you don’t want it but someday, you’ll need to take your braids off.
 As with all protective hairstyles, keeping them for too long isn’t healthy.

-Your hair is growing and it is going to form dreadlocks if you keep your knotless braids for more than 2 months.
-It also needs to breathe and have its time alone from time to time.
+Your hair is growing and will form dreadlocks if you keep your knotless braids for more than 2 months.
+It also needs to breathe and have its time alone occasionally.

 Overall, there are no cons if you make it to have your best options about each aspect when dealing with knotless braids.
 Just be aware of them.